yawaramin/stubbex/README.md

     ~/src/stubbex $ less stubs/https/jsonplaceholder.typicode.com/todos/1/505633AE90C4EEC795F044DC9BB3FE58
     {"response":{"status_code":200,"headers"...

-The stub is stored in a predictable location in JSON format.
-You can use your favourite JSON pretty-printing tool to view it if you want.
+The stub is stored in a predictable location (`stubs/protocol/host/path.../hash`) in JSON format.
+You can use your favourite JSON pretty-printing tool to view it.

 ## The Hash